Cigar box guitar vendor to add musical whimsy to Sunday's Art in the Park

 “There’s a lot of history to cigar box instruments,” Reaney said.
 “You see pictures of soldiers playing them in the Civil War.
 They go back further than that.
 As long as there’s been cigar boxes, people have been making instruments out of them.”

-“I like the big ones myself of over a foot long,” he said.
-“They have a better sound.
-I have one six-string guitar I made from a huge cigar box I found.”
+“I like the big ones myself, of over a foot long,” he said.
+“They have a better sound.”

 The instruments’ necks have to be crafted, but Reaney insists that’s no big deal.